ShiroHusin/Entropy_Simulation/README.md

 4. Apply a Cellular automata rule iteratively for K epochs.
    - Indentify all the non zero cells and randomize their locations
-   - For each non zero cell, if a uniform distribution $U \sim (0,1)$  is less than move probability $\alpha$ do something else skip that cell
+   - For each non zero cell, if a uniform distribution $U \sim (0,1)$  is less than move probability $\alpha$ do something, else skip that cell
    - Now check the moore neighborhood of each non zero cell
    - Compute the transition probabilities according to boltzmann factors and partision functions
    - Move a quanta of energy from the cell in question to a cell that was chosen